MilesFarber/Windows10SuperCharger/README.md

 If everything is ready, perform these steps.

-1. Press Win + X, then A to start Poweshell with Admin.
+1. Press Win + X, then A to start Powershell with Admin.
 Paste this code: `Invoke-Expression ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/FlarosOverfield/Windows10SuperCharger/trainer/Windows10SuperCharger.ps1'))`
 2. ?????
 3. PROFIT!!!1